 He worked with the National Park Service in the division of interpretation and education for over 38 years, spending the majority of his time at the Wright Brothers National Memorial, where he served as the Historian.
 He served with NASA in a series of educational programs promoting aviation and the Wright brothers to young children.
 In 1990 he was selected as the National Park Service top Interpretative Ranger for the Freeman Tilden Award.
 In 1999 he was selected by the Department of the Interior to represent the National Park Service for the “Park Ranger Tour Program”, an outreach program for children in major U. S. cities.
 In 2003 the centennial year of the world’s first flight at Kitty Hawk he presented the National Park Service nationally and internationally promoting the 100th Anniversary of that great milestone in human history.

-For the past twenty-seven years he has been on the aviation/aerospace lecture circuit.
+For the past thirty two years he has been on the aviation/aerospace lecture circuit.
 Previous speaking engagements include the Aero Club of Washington’s Wright Memorial Dinner, National Air Transportation, Aerospace Industries of America, Aircraft Owners and Pilot Association, 40th Ralph Barnaby Lecture, National Business Aviation Association.
 He has been a regular speaker at the Speakers’ Showcase Series at the Oshkosh Fly-In Convention, Australian International Airshow DownUnder and many other aviation/aerospace oriented groups and events.
 Darrell Collins ranks in the top 5 historians in the world on early aviation and the Wright brothers.
 He is the author on numerous articles and consulting editor for play writes and authors on early aviation and the Wright brothers AND has just co-authored a book with Doug Stover on the origins of the Wright Brothers National Memorial entitled, "Images of America, Wright Brothers National Memorial" published by Arcadia Publishing.
 It is available in bookstores and online at sales@arcadiapublishing .com.